Han Xin: Early life

+Commoner from Huaiyin

+The Huaiyin City Stele (淮阴市碑) was erected during the Xuande era of Ming dynasty by local mayor Wang Tingqi (王廷器) to commemorate Han Xin, who was born here and enfeoffed as the Marquis of Huaiyin.
+The upper inscription reads "Site Bequeathed by a Prince", and the lower inscription "The Everlasting Fame of a National Hero".
+On the reverse is engraved "Birthplace of Han Xin, Marquis of Huaiyin of the Han Dynasty".

-Han Xin was born in Huaiyin (modern-day Jiangsu Province), which was an area of Chu during the warring states.
-According to legend, he may have been a descendant of the Han Sect of the Han Kingdom, but he was incredibly poor.
+Han Xin was born in Huaiyin (modern-day Huai'an District, Huai'an Prefecture, Jiangsu Province), which was an area of Chu during the warring states.
+According to legend, he may have been a descendant of the Han clan of the Han Kingdom, but he was incredibly poor.
 The people from his hometown say that when his mother died, he did not have enough money to give her a proper burial.
 Regardless, he still searched until he came across a high and raised plot of land, thinking that one day, he could settle ten thousand households here to live and guard over his mother's grave.